giuseppebrb/AldoGiovanniGiacomo.API/README.md

 ### What's Next?
 This project has been created just for fun but I'd like to give it a serious facade.
 Here's what I planned next:
-1. Upload a testing project for this API;
+1. Upload a testing project for this API; :white_check_mark:
 2. Give suppurt not only for single quotes but for dialogues too. :white_check_mark:
 3. A page to allow user to submit their favourite Aldo, Giovanni e Giacomo quotes (after approvation).